1. Check Your Account Balance

 5. Timely Low Balance Alerts

 Low balance alerts can save you stress and hundreds of dollars on cumulative fees.
 No one likes to go into the red, even temporarily, and a low balance alert can help you keep track even when your day and spending start to get away from you.
-Custom low balance alerts allow you to set up plenty of warning.
-Have the bank send you a text when your bank account hits a 'halfway' or 'warning' balance and you may never see a red number in your checking account again.
+Custom low balance alerts allow you to set up plenty of warnings.
+Have the bank send you a text when your bank account hits a 'halfway' or 'warning' balance, and you may never see a red number in your checking account again.

 6. Loan Completion Tracking

 Many of us have a loan worth tracking.
 Every month it gets paid off a little more.
 For homes and vehicles, that also means your equity goes up a little.
 It's enjoyable and informative to track loan completion.
 Doing so often feels like reaching your own private fundraising goal with the filling thermometer display.
 With SMS texting, you can get alerts to loan completion and also quickly check the status of your loan at any time.